-World Cup deaths: how and why do inaccurate figures spread? – DW – 11/17/2022
+World Cup deaths: How and why do inaccurate figures spread? – DW – 11/17/2022

 Matt Ford

-The number of alleged fatalities linked to the World Cup varies depending on definition.
+The number of alleged deaths linked to the football World Cup in Qatar varies depending on definition.
 A concrete figure is impossible to determine, yet some figures have spread more than others.
 DW asks: how and why?

 https://p.dw.com/p/4JaXj